FreedomBen/rtl8188ce-linux-driver/README.md

 NOTE: Unlike the stock driver, `rtl8192c_common` is only required with kernel >= 3.14

 8\.
-Make persistent by adding this to the end of "/etc/modules" (for Ubuntu), or "/etc/rc.modules" (for Fedora) (if Fedora make sure /etc/rc.modules is exectuable), or "/etc/modules-load.d/rtlwifi.conf" (for Arch).
+Make persistent by adding this to the end of "/etc/modules" (for Ubuntu), or "/etc/rc.modules" (for Fedora) (if Fedora make sure /etc/rc.modules is executable), or "/etc/modules-load.d/rtlwifi.conf" (for Arch).
 If you don't have an RTL8188CE or RTL8192CE, then substitute the correct kernel module in place of `rtl8192ce`:

     rtl8192ce